-The different types of personal pension and what to consider when deciding if a scheme is suitable for you.
+To boost your retirement income, you may wish to arrange a personal pension.
+Here are the different types of personal pensions and what you should consider when deciding if a scheme is suitable for you.

 Personal pensions are pensions that you normally arrange yourself rather than through your employer.

 They are almost always defined contribution schemes and as such work in much the same way as the defined contribution schemes offered by employers.

 The amount of money you receive when you access your pension will depend on:

 - how the investments have performed;